 Contamination During PCR

 It is important to prevent contamination during PCR as this can easily affect the process.
+The best way to prevent contamination is by aseptic techniques.
 Preventing contamination is vital if you want reliable and accurate results.
 Contamination can occur in three main ways:

 • Between different samples